patrickpichler/beesting_talk/talk.md

 This is where the Bee in Beesting comes in.
 We are going to use eBPF.

-For those of you who do not know  eBPF, it can be compared to what JavaScript is for the  Browser, but for  the Linux kernel.
+For those of you who do not know eBPF, it is to the kernel what javascript is to the browser.
 Sounds strange, but is  incredibly useful.
-Before eBPF it  was hard to extend the Linux  kernel. eBPF changed this, by offering  a secure way  of injecting  code into the  kernel.
-One of  the most common use cases  of eBPF is in  monitoring, since it allows us  to attach small programs  to either  predefined  hook points  in the  kernel,  or even  abitrary functions. eBPF  code is  compiled to a  bytecode, that is  then run  inside the kernel space in a VM.
-To ensure that  eBPF code is safe to run and doesn't crash the kernel, it  must pass the so  called verifier.
-The verifier  will go through all possible code paths inside your eBPF program and enforce certain boundaries.
+Before eBPF, it was very hard to extend  the linux kernel in a  safe and secure manner.
+The  only way you had were pretty much kernel modules.
+As  we have learned before, a single bug in a kernel module can bring down your whole machine though.
+Not very secure.

+eBPF  changed this,  by introducing  a safe  and secure  way of  attaching small programs to predefined hooks in the kernel, as well as just arbitrary functions.

+Usually, eBPF is written  in a subset of C, that is then  compiled to byte code.
+The byte code is then loaded into the  linux kernel and runs on a VM.
+In reality though, the byte  code is Just-In-Time compiled to native  code, for performance reasons.
+To ensure safety,  the byte code must pass the  verifier, before it can be loaded into the kernel.
+It is the verifiers job, to go through all code paths of the eBPF program and ensure that everything is safe and sound.

+For example, unbounded  loops are forbidden.
+If encountered by  the verifier, it will  reject your  program.
+The  reason  for this  is,  that it  is pretty  much impossible to  know if an unbounded  loop will ever terminate,  unless of course you solved the halting problem, which you probably don't.
+This means that when the kernel passes on control to the eBPF program, it could stall the kernel forever.
+Not good.

-For  example, it  is illegal  to have  unbounded loops  in eBPF,  as this  would effectively stall the kernel once it  transfers control to an eBPF program.
-Once the verifier gives it ok, the program should be safe to run.
+Once the verifier gives its OK though, the program is safe to run.

 In order  to store state  and share data, eBPF  introduced the concept  of maps.
 Maps are data structures,  which can be access from both  kernel and user space.